-Dinosaur National Monument stradles the border between Utah and Colorado, near the confluence of the Green and Yampa Rivers.
+Dinosaur National Monument straddles the border between Utah and Colorado, near the confluence of the Green and Yampa Rivers.
 Mostly in Colorado, there are so many wonders packed into an area of roughly 330 square miles.
 Consequently, it is a premiere destination for photographers.
-Continue reading Dinosaur National Monument
+Continue reading Dinosaur National Monument Landscapes

 We just posted new photographs taken in Nebraska this last fall.
 Yellow grasses, sage, and warm light gave the prairie a special glow that captured our imagination.
 We could almost see pioneers crossing this sea of grass on their way to Oregon.